We think this TV show stands out for:

 Is it any good?

 Viewers will fall in love with Sam in the first few moments of this heartfelt show, and sympathize with his relatable plight: We all want love; some aren't so great at finding it.
 Sam just happens to be a bit outside the norm when it comes to reading social cues (not to mention overwhelmed by the sights, sounds, and smells of the world he doesn't easily fit into).
 "People on the spectrum date," says his sympathetic (if a bit clueless) therapist Julia (Amy Okuda).
 "You just have to put yourself out there."
 "Out where?" wonders the literal Sam, who returns home and immediately starts writing an online dating profile, with the help of his sister.
 "I spend a lot of time thinking about..." she prompts him for the questionnaire.
 "Penguins!" he answers truthfully.
 "Let's say 'sports,'" says Casey.
-Elsa, passing by, asks what they're doing.
+Their mom Elsa, passing by, asks what they're doing.
 "Casey's helping me sign up for online dating, but she doesn't like my answer so she's just lying," says the honest-even-when-it's-uncomfortable Sam.